 Now that you understand a bit of what these unique dogs look like, it's important to know how to take care of their grooming needs.
 Grooming is an essential part of dog ownership.
 Not only does it keep them looking clean and kept, but it can also avoid potential issues like bug infestations.

-While the Goberian may have two layers of fur, they don't shed nearly as much as Siberian Husky.
+Grooming your Golden Retriever is very simular to grooming a Goberian While they may have two layers of fur, they don't shed nearly as much as a Siberian Husky.
 In fact, these pups are considered low shedders.
 The underlayer will lose fur every once and while, but it can be easily managed with regular brushing.

 It's recommended that you brush these dogs at least twice a week for only a few minutes each session.
 This will get rid of any loose fur before it ends up on the floor and help prevent any significant tangling.